robtweed/node-mdbm/README.md

        }
     );

-Note: this global node could also have been created using SetJSON:
+Note: this Global node could also have been created using SetJSON:

     var json = {"check":{"this":{"out":"Too cool!"}}};
     mdbm.setJSON('mdbmTest', '', json, true,